Xingwei726/data-structures/README.md

 # data-structures
-This is a repository for Data Structure Fall 2019
+This repository contains all assignments and documentations for Data Structure Fall 2019, please move into individual folder to view further deatils.
+Thank you.